 It seems that the American presidential system of government may be institutionally ill-equipped to “get things done” as effectively as a parliament.
 But why should this be so?
-In a recent paper, Daniel Diermeier, professor of managerial economics and decision sciences at the Kellogg School of Management, and co-author Razvan Vlaicu of the University of Maryland propose a model that offers an answer.
+In a recent paper, Daniel Diermeier, formerly a professor of managerial economics and decision sciences at the Kellogg School of Management, and co-author Razvan Vlaicu of the University of Maryland propose a model that offers an answer.

 “We are trying to figure out how legislative decision making in these two systems actually works,” Diermeier says.
 “If you were asked to create a new constitution that would ensure effective government, what would you write into it?
 It’s not obvious.”